morganzhang0416/JavaSeleniumRacingCar/README.md

 Run the tests on your own machine -  follow the following steps.

 ---

-Ensure that you have installed Java and Maven on your system.
+(By the way screen recording of automation testing is available in src/test/java/com/buggycar/resource folder) Ensure that you have installed Java and Maven on your system.
 You can verify this by running the following commands in your terminal:

     java -version